amscotti/jiffy-timer/readme.md

 ### `elapsedTime()`

 Returns the elapsed time in milliseconds between start and stop calls.
-If the timer has not been started and stopped properly, it throws an error.
+If not stopped, return the elapsed time for the current time.
+If the timer has not been started, it throws an error.

 Usage:
 ```javascript